 - The quality and vinyl brand used for wrapping the RV.

-Since all these factors will be very individual for your RV and your needs, you won’t know exactly how much the wrap will cost until getting a quote from a body shop.
+Since all these factors will be very individual for your RV and your needs, you won’t know exactly how much the wrap will cost until you get a quote from a body shop.

 RV commercial wrapping

-There is also a thing called commercial wrapping where the wrap contains advertisement of some brand, be it yours or not.
+There is also commercial wrapping, where the wrap contains an advertisement of some brand, whether yours or not.
 Commercial wrapping may be more expensive than non-commercial wrapping.
-But it may be not because the wrap has a promotional intent but because commercial wraps tend to have complex graphics on them.
+However, it may not be because the wrap has a promotional intent but because commercial wraps tend to have complex graphics.

-On the other hand, if you, for example, have an RV renting business and want to wrap your entire RV fleet with your business’ insignia, then you may actually be offered a discounted price.
+On the other hand, if you, for example, have an RV renting business and want to wrap your entire RV fleet with your business’ insignia, you may be offered a discounted price.

 Should you wrap your RV yourself?